xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 ![breakout.jpg]({{site.baseurl}}/images/breakout.jpg){: .align-center}

 In the other hand, QSFP28-DD will be perfect to breakout in two SR4/LR4/CWDM4.
-A perfect use case for the NC55-18DD-SE ports operating in pairs, it will allow a smooth transition from existing 100G backbones to 400G.
+A perfect use-case for the NC55-18DD-SE ports operating in pairs, it will allow a smooth transition from existing 100G backbones to 400G.

 ## Mixing Line Card Generations and Features at FCS

 At FCS, in IOS XR 7.0.2, we will support the "compatibility mode" where Jericho/Jericho+ line cards will co-exist with Jericho2-based line cards.
 In this specific mode, the features and scales are aligned to:
 - features for peering and core (including multicast and L3VPN)
-- same scales than supported in XR 6.5.1
+- same scale supported in XR 6.5.1

 The following list is still susceptible to change before the FCS date, but we will not support:
 - ERSPAN